groovybits/mpegts_to_s3/hls-to-udp/README.md

 # HLS VOD to MPEG-TS UDP Re-cast

 This Rust-based client reads from an HLS M3U8 playlist and rebroadcasts it as MPEG-TS over UDP.
+It is designed to handle the HLS produced by https://github.com/groovybits/mpegts_to_s3.git and is intended to be used as a relay for replaying that content.

-It is based off the HLS produced by https://github.com/groovybits/mpegts_to_s3.git and is intended to be used as a relay for replaying that content.
+Currently it is recommended to smooth the output with the LTN TS Tools Bitrate Smoother [https://github.com/groovybits/ltntstools/blob/master/src/bitrate_smoother.c](https://github.com/groovybits/ltntstools/blob/master/src/bitrate_smoother.c).
+See the build project for that here [https://github.com/LTNGlobal-opensource/ltntstools-build-environment](https://github.com/LTNGlobal-opensource/ltntstools-build-environment).

 ## Features